Cannery Row Magazine

 The more things change...

-Since Cannery Row Press is a free and not for profit start up publication, we regret not being able to offer monetary or other compensation for submitted and published materials at this time.
-This may be subject to change depending on funding through grants and contributions as we grow.
+Since Cannery Row Press is a free and not-for-profit start up publication, we regret not being able to offer monetary or other compensation for submitted and published materials at this time.
 In this context, we appreciate all content providers for their understanding and for sharing freely of their work.
 Submissions to CRP may be published elsewhere at any time and it is solely at the content provider's discretion to assure compliance with other publishers' terms and conditions.

-CRP reserves to right to copy edit submitted content prior to publication for general design, structural, flow and accuracy purposes.
+CRP reserves the right to copy edit submitted content prior to publication for general design, structure, flow and accuracy.
 Content may be submitted and/or published under a pseudonym for personal or professional reasons.
-Due to the nature of this publication and in response to the elitist climate of "Canadian Literary Culture", CRP shall intentionally omit educational and socio-economic credentials of its content providers at its own discretion unless relevant for context (i.e. content relates to general occupation as in author/social worker/lawyer/scientist etc.) and publication shall be based solely on content merit.
+Due to the nature of this publication, CRP shall intentionally omit educational and socio-economic credentials of its content providers at its own discretion unless relevant for context (i.e. content relates to general occupation as in author/social worker/lawyer/scientist etc.) and publication shall be based solely on content merit.

 And everywhere people asked him why he was walking through the country.
 Because he loved true things, he tried to explain.
 He said he was nervous and besides he wanted to see the country, smell the ground and look at grass and birds and trees, to savor the country, and there was no other way to do it save on foot.
 And people didn't like him for telling the truth.
 They scowled, or shook and tapped their heads, they laughed as though they knew it was a lie and they appreciated a liar.
 And some, afraid for their daughters or pigs, told him to move on, to get going, just not to stop near their place if he knew what was good for him.